 Woman’s body found at base of cliffs near Eastbourne

-A Sussex Police spokesperson said, “Police were called to cliffs near Eastbourne around 5.45pm on Sunday, August 15, after concerns were raised for the welfare of a woman.
+A Sussex Police spokesperson said they were contacted at around 11.20am on Saturday, August 21.

-“Officers attended and following a search by HM Coastguard, a woman’s body was found at the bottom of the cliff.”
+The spokesperson said, “Officers attended and a woman was sadly found by teams from HM Coastguard.

-Police said there are not thought to be any suspicious circumstances and the coroner’s office has been informed.
+“There are not thought to be any suspicious circumstances and the coroner’s office has been informed.”

-According to an Eastbourne RNLI spokesperson, their volunteer crew was also called to the search.

 If you have been affected by any of the issues raised in this article, the Samaritans may be able to help - the charity’s helpline number is 116 123.